 - Listen to Peter Adamson discuss Augustine’s Confessions on the History of Philosophy Without Any Gaps podcast [21:48 mins]

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the best books on or by St Augustine.